 Here’s A Horrifying Picture Of What Sleep Loss Will Do To You

-Optalert delivers future-focused fatigue management that provides an innovative solution to the very real challenge of operator fatigue.
-A recent study concluded that those who suffered from sleep loss or had poor sleeping habits endured dreadful health risks.
+Optalert provides an innovative solution to the very real challenge of operator fatigue.
+A recent study concluded those who suffered from sleep loss or had poor sleeping habits endured terrifying health risks.
 Check out the full details below.

 If you don't snooze, you lose.
 Skimping on sleep can wreak havoc from head to toe.
 In fact, one study published last year showed that just one week of sleeping fewer than six hours a night resulted in changes to more than 700 genes.
 That's alarming news, considering nearly half of Americans don't bank the recommended seven or more hours of shut-eye a night, according to a recent survey.
 Read on for the nightmare-inducing truth about what could be happening to your body when you don't get enough sleep, starting the very first night.